How to run a successful university giving day

 A great Giving Day needs a great team of people to drive it from start to finish.
 When choosing your team, dip into your wider community and choose volunteers from among parents, staff, students, local employers and other community well-wishers.
 The broader the team, the broader the fundraising reach and the more visible your school will be.

-When selecting a suitable provider, consider the support they offer and area of expertise.
+When selecting the right tech partner, consider the support they offer and area of expertise.
 Ideally, you want a designated customer success team available to guide you through the entire process—from customizing the platform to suit your needs prior to the day to helping you manage the day itself and troubleshooting any problems as you go along.

 Decide in advance how you will define success for this particular Giving Day—whether that will be the amount you raise, the number of donors who participate, the number of volunteers who step up or anything else you value.
 Using a digital fundraising platform like Advance offers a great advantage when tracking KPIs because it collects all kinds of data at the back end, making it much easier for you to measure and prove that you have reached (and exceeded!) your targets.